cran-task-views/Distributions/Distributions.md

     `r pkg("BivGeo")` provides the Basu-Dhar bivariate geometric distribution.
 -   *Multivariate hypergeometric distribution:* provided in `r pkg("extraDistr")`.
+-   *Multivariate logarithmic distribution:* the bivariate logarithmic distribution is provided in
+    `r pkg("trawl")`.
 -   *Multiplicative multinomial distribution:* The multiplicative multinomial distribution is implemented in `r pkg("MM")`.
 -   *Multivariate negative distribution:* A bivariate distribution with